altera-fpga/hls-samples/CONTRIBUTING.md

 - Check the number of files being updated.
 Ensure that your pull request includes only the files you expected to be changed.
 (If there are additional files you did not expect included in the commit, troubleshoot before submitting the PR.)

-- Never open a pull request to the `master` branch directly, all pull requests must be targeting the `development` branch.
+- Never open a pull request to the `main` branch directly, all pull requests must be targeting the `development` branch.

 ## Log a Bug or Request a Feature

-We use [GitHub Issues](https://github.com/oneapi-src/oneAPI-samples/issues) to track sample development issues, bugs, and feature requests.
+We use [GitHub Issues](https://github.com/altera-fpga/hls-samples/issues) to track sample development issues, bugs, and feature requests.

 When reporting a bug, provide the following information when possible:

 - Steps to reproduce the bug.
-- Whether you found or reproduced the bug using the latest sample in the `master` branch and the latest Intel® oneAPI Toolkits.
+- Whether you found or reproduced the bug using the latest sample in the `main` branch and the latest compatible Intel® oneAPI Toolkits.
-- Version numbers or other information about the CPU/GPU/FPGA/device, platform, operating system or distribution you used to find the bug.
+- Version numbers or other information about the FPGA, platform, operating system or distribution you used to find the bug.

 For usage, installation, or other requests for help, go to the [Intel® oneAPI Forums](https://software.intel.com/en-us/forums/intel-oneapi-forums) for more information.

 ## License

-Code samples in this repository are licensed under the terms outlined in [License.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt).
+Code samples in this repository are licensed under the terms outlined in [License.txt](https://github.com/altera-fpga/hls-samples/blob/main/License.txt).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.